Chart Color Schemes

 Health

-Mental health issues and arthritis are the most prevalent medical conditions in the area, affecting 5.5% and 5.3% of residents respectively.
-A total of 77.0% of residents report being completely free from medical ailments, compared to Greater Sydney's 74.0%.
-The area has a higher proportion of seniors aged 65 and over at 19.6%, or 2470 people, than Greater Sydney's 17.1%.
-Health outcomes among seniors require more attention than the broader population.
+This compares to 59.9% in Greater Sydney and a national average of 55.7%.
+The most common medical conditions are mental health issues and arthritis, affecting 5.5 and 5.3% of residents respectively.
+A total of 77.0% of residents report being completely clear of medical ailments, compared to 74.6% in Greater Sydney.
+The area has a higher proportion of seniors aged 65 and over at 19.6%, with 2,471 people falling into this category.
+This is higher than the 15.3% recorded in Greater Sydney.
+Health outcomes among seniors are above average and broadly in line with national rankings for the general population.

 Frequently Asked Questions - Health